 Today only the natural beauty of the historic spot remains, clothed in mystery.
 In the hollow silence of the cave that echoes the peaceful cooing of doves, a visitor can let a vivid imagination run riot.

-Other famed criminals said to have hidden out in the caves are the Harpe brothers, who are consider America’s first serial killers due to a spate of murders they embarked on in 1798.
+Other famed criminals said to have hidden out in the caves are the Harpe brothers, who are considered America’s first serial killers due to a spate of murders they embarked on in 1798.
 The Harpe Brothers didn’t choose their victims; they simply killed anyone and everyone who got in their way…men, women, and children.

 In the early 1800s, the Sturdivant Gang and the Ford’s Ferry Gang are said to have made appearances in the region.
-The Sturdivant Gang originated from Colonial Connecticut and their leader, Roswell S. Sturdivant, was a third generation counterfeiter.
-The Sturdivant Gang mostly hung around St. Clair County, Illinois but also had a fortress in Pope County.
+The Sturdivant Gang originated from Colonial Connecticut, and their leader, Roswell S. Sturdivant, was a third-generation counterfeiter.
+The Sturdivant Gang mostly hung around St. Clair County, Illinois, but also had a fortress in Pope County.
 Ford’s Ferry Gang was more local.
-James Ford, the leader was a business and community leader in both Kentucky and Southern Illinois few knew of his dual personality as a gang leader of a group of thugs that high jacked flatboats for several decades.
+James Ford, the leader, was a business and community leader in both Kentucky and Southern Illinois.
+Few knew of his dual personality as a gang leader of a group of thugs that high-jacked flatboats for several decades.

 More local legend places Jesse James and his gang here, as well.